percona/k8spsmdb-docs/docs/encryption.md

     $ kubectl create secret generic vault-secret --from-literal=token="s.VgQvaXl8xGFO1RUxAPbPbsfN"
     ```

-3. Modify your `deploy/cr.yaml` putting this Secret into the `secrets.encryptionKey` key, and adding Vault-specific options under the `security.vault` subsection (don't forget to substitute the `<cluster name>` placeholder with your real cluster name):
+3. Modify your `deploy/cr.yaml`:

+    First set the `secrets.encryptionKey` key to the name of your secret created on
+    the previous step.
+Then Add Vault-specific options to the
+    `replsets.configuration`, `replsets.nonvoting.configuration`, and
+    `sharding.configsvrReplSet.configuration` keys, using the following
+    template:

     ```yaml
     ...
-    secrets:
-      vault: vault-secret
+    configuration: |
       ...
-      mongod:
       security:
         enableEncryption: true
         vault:
           serverName: vault
           port: 8200
           tokenFile: /etc/mongodb-vault/token
-            secret: secret/data/dc/<cluster name>/cfg
+          secret: secret/data/dc/<cluster name>/<path>
+        ...
     ```

+    While adding options, modify this template as follows:
+    * substitute the `<cluster name>` placeholder with your real cluster name,
+    * substitute the <path> placeholder with `rs0` when adding options to
+        `replsets.configuration` and `replsets.nonvoting.configuration`,
+    * substitute the <path> placeholder with `cfg` when adding options to
+    `sharding.configsvrReplSet.configuration`.

-    Apply your modified configuration as usual:
+    Finally, apply your modified `cr.yaml` as usual:

     ```bash
     $ kubectl deploy -f deploy/cr.yaml
     ```

-4. You can check that data-at-rest encryption with the following log filtering command, substituting the `<cluster name>` and `<namespace>` placeholders with your real cluster name and namespace:
+4. To verify that everything was configured properly, use the following log
+    filtering command (substitute the `<cluster name>` and `<namespace>`
+    placeholders with your real cluster name and namespace):

     ```bash
     $ kubectl logs <cluster name>-rs0-0 -c mongod -n <namespace> | grep -i "Encryption keys DB is initialized successfully"
     ```

 More details on how to install and configure Vault can be found [in the official documentation](https://learn.hashicorp.com/vault?track=getting-started-k8s#getting-started-k8s).